 Buying a house can seem complicated, especially when it comes to negotiating and finalizing your mortgage with your lender.
 Before you finalize your loan, your lender may ask for proof of deposit as a condition of approving your mortgage.
-This means that your lender may require you to show that you have deposited the required closing costs into a specific bank account before they will finalize your mortgage.
+This means that your lender may require you to show that you have deposited the required amount for a down payment and closing costs into a specific bank account before they will finalize your mortgage.

 When a Proof of Deposit is Needed

-Lenders will ask for a proof of deposit when there are expected closing costs on a mortgage.
-The proof of deposit is needed to show the lender that you have the funds to pay the closing costs before the lender will sign off on the final approval of your loan.
+Lenders will ask for a proof of deposit to ensure you have the money for a down payment or to show you have the funds necessary for any expected closing costs on a mortgage.
+The proof of deposit is needed to show the lender that you have the funds to pay the closing costs or make the down payment before the lender will sign off on the final approval of your loan.
 The proof of deposit shows that you have put any funds you intend to use into a special account to be used to pay the closing costs.
 This can include money received from the sale of your previous house, a gift from a family member or other cash.

 Purpose of a Proof of Deposit